 Like high-end restaurants, a few firms provide excellent service and create awesome websites.
 Many don’t.
 So how do you spot the good ones prior to a phone call?

-I have observed literally dozens of web design agency sites and have found that in any given market or geographic location, there is on average just one or two firms that stand above their peers.
+I have observed literally dozens of web design agency sites and have found that in any given market or geographic location, there are on average just one or two firms that stand above their peers.
 Those that do have the following qualities:

-- Their own websites are clean, uncluttered with exceptional graphic appeal and have authentic, benefit-oriented messaging.
+- Their own websites are clean, uncluttered with exceptional graphic appeal, and have authentic, benefit-oriented messaging.

 - They are clear about what they do and don’t do.
 Web design is their primary focus.

-- They employ Project Managers, not commissioned sales people.
+- They employ Project Managers, not commissioned salespeople.
 You know, “Account Managers”.

 - Their web developer (left brain) does not double as their graphic designer (right brain).